Twitter handle: @bschloss - not all posts represent views of IBM

-I have just completed 4 years focused on Education delivery (both classroom and distance education), Education learner and faculty experience, and Education monitoring and analytics systems used by K-12 Schools, Higher Education, Employee Education, Tutoring Services, and portfolio management by Learning Content Producers and Distributors, both for operational use such as Personalizing Learning at Scale, and for study of best practices ("Evidence-Based Learning").
+At the end of 2017, I completed 4 years focused on Education delivery solutions (both classroom and distance education), Education learner and faculty experience, and Education monitoring and analytics systems used by K-12 Schools, Higher Education, Employee Education, Tutoring Services, and portfolio management by Learning Content Producers and Distributors, both for operational use such as Personalizing Learning at Scale, and for study of best practices ("Evidence-Based Learning").
 My work is included in or has influenced the IBM Watson Classroom offerings as well as Teacher Advisor with Watson.
 Through year-end 2017, I worked closely with our Cognitive Computing for Education team, with the Cognitive Education and Interactions team at IBM Research-India, and teams at IBM Research Africa, IBM Tokyo Research Lab, and IBM Brazil Research Lab (including inclusive education), as well as with colleagues in IBM product and services groups.

-As one of the first researchers at IBM to address Web-compatible metadata, I also respond to questions from IBM clients in fields as diverse as Publishers, Schools, Financial Services, Natural Resources, Automotive, and Consumer Products.
+As one of the primary researchers at IBM to address Web-compatible metadata, I also respond to questions from IBM clients in fields as diverse as Publishers, Schools, Financial Services, Natural Resources, Automotive, and Consumer Products.

 I also share perspectives with how clients can blend Open Data with their proprietary deta, and when it makes sense for them to share some of their data as Open data.
 I am interested in Data Commerce, in which the sharing is dependable and in exchange for some consideration (perhaps monetary).